 Lantus

-The manufacturer's recommended storage conditions: "Do not allow Lantus to freeze.
-Do not put Lantus in a freezer or next to a freezer pack.
-If you see frost or ice crystals in your Lantus solution, throw it away."
+Do not let Lantus freeze.
+Never place it in a freezer or next to a freezer pack.
+If you notice frost or ice crystals in the solution, dispose of it immediately.

-How Can I Tell if My Insulin is Spoiled?
+How Can I Tell if My Insulin is Spoiled

 The most common way to identify damaged insulin is if you notice a change in its color or overall appearance.
-If, for instance, your clear insulin suddenly becomes cloudy or discolored, or has particles or crystals, then it's probably spoiled.
+If, for instance, your clear insulin suddenly becomes cloudy or discolored or has particles or crystals, then it’s probably spoiled.

 Insulin types and changes indicating they are damaged: